-Credit for non-traditional learning consists of four categories as defined by the State Board for Community and Technical Colleges:
+Academic credit for non-traditional learning consists of four categories as defined by the State Board for Community and Technical Colleges:

-Students requesting credit for non-traditional learning will contact the credentials evaluator in the Enrollment Services office.
+Students requesting academic credit for non-traditional learning will contact the credentials evaluator in the Enrollment Services office.
 The Credentials Evaluator will forward the request to the appropriate program faculty.

 Faculty receiving the request for Prior Experiential Learning, Extra-Institutional Learning and Course Challenge from the Credentials Evaluator will evaluate these credits for non-traditional learning in relation to the competencies of the program and will award credit for demonstrated learning outcomes that are appropriate to the subject, course or program offered.
 The faculty will have three (3) weeks to review the student request and return it to the Credentials Evaluator for posting to the student record.

 PRIOR EXPERIENTIAL LEARNING: Students will complete the request for a portfolio review through the Credentials Evaluator.
-The student must pay the $50.00 evaluation fee and the $20.00 credit transcription fee for each course for which Prior Experiential Learning is requested.
+The student must pay an evaluation fee and credit transcription fee for each course for which Prior Experiential Learning is requested.
 Once the fee is paid, the request for Prior Experiential Learning will be forwarded to the appropriate program faculty for evaluation and grading.
 Per the Northwest Commission on Colleges and Universities, no more than 25% of Prior Experiential Learning may apply toward a student's program of study.
 This category may be graded according to the CTPC grading policy.

-EXTRA-INSTITUTIONAL LEARNING: Students must provide certificate of industry training to the Credentials Evaluator in the Enrollment Services office.
+EXTRA-INSTITUTIONAL LEARNING: Students must provide a certificate of industry training to the Credentials Evaluator in the Enrollment Services office.
 The Credentials Evaluator will forward the certificate and request for evaluation to award credit for all or part of related courses to the faculty member depending on program of study.
 This category is not graded because it is considered transfer credit.